-When the Russian player gains victory points,

-If the number of victory points is equal to 20, the
+When the Russian player gains victory points, increase the number of victory points on the track situated on the gameboard.

-If the number of victory points is equal to 0, the

-At the end of the game, if neither player has won,

-see the victory conditions of each scenario to
+If the number of victory points is equal to 20, the game ends immediately with a Russian victory.
+If the number of victory points is equal to 0, the game ends immediately with a French victory.
+At the end of the game, if neither player has won, see the victory conditions of each scenario to determine the winner.

-Special case: if Napoléon is eliminated, the Russian

-player immediately wins the game.
-The elimination

-of a Russian commander has no effect.
+Special case: if Napoléon is eliminated, the Russian player immediately wins the game.
+The elimination of a Russian commander has no effect.